aetperf/aetperf.github.io/_posts/2020-01-20-Fetching-AROME-weather-forecasts-and-plotting-temperatures.md

     ((601, 801), 38.00000000000085, 53.0, (601, 801), -8.0, 12.00000000000015)

-So we assume that the grid is a uniform Catesian 601 by 801 grid.
+So we assume that the grid is a uniform Catesian 801 x 601 grid.

 ```python
 shape = lats.shape